iodunsi/IT202-Project4/README.md

 - Made styling more consistent with healthcare related websites, made scrolling more static on the homepage.
 - Fixed navigation issue on "Update Patient Record" page.
+- Redesigned home page for a more modern feel, gave receptionist login page it's own dedicated page.

 ### Contributing
 Contributions are welcome!
 Please fork this repository and submit pull requests for any enhancements or bug fixes.

 ## Contact
 If you have any questions or suggestions, feel free to reach out to me at io6@njit.edu.

+## Figma

+As I continue my research into healthcare websites and EHR systems, I'll be actively making mockups to help visualize my work.
+The link is public view and open for comments, so any comments or pointers will be appreciated! **[Design Link](https://www.figma.com/design/YIkIASLnmcfvCTGxC3lbSq/House-of-Health?node-id=0-1&t=CFkrMCZ0QrqFrWoK-1)**